Chenghao-Wu/Chenghao-Wu.github.io/_pages/about.md

 Places where I am living and lived
 ======
 I was born in Suzhou, China, and lived there for 21 years.
-Then, I moved to Akron, OH, where I obtained my Master degree.
+Then, I moved to Akron, Ohio.
+After 2 years, I obtained my Master degree from the department of Polymer Engineering in University of Akron.
 In Summer of 2018, I started my PhD life in Darmstadt, Germany.

 Suzhou
 ------